efimlosev/python-articles/variables/README.md

 >

 ```
-Though, much easier to use [argparse](https://docs.python.org/3/library/argparse.html) and not try to write your ourselves sys.argv parser
+Though, much easier to use [argparse](https://docs.python.org/3/library/argparse.html) and not try to write your ourselves sys.argv parser.

 **arg.py**